singhgautam7/GCP-PDE-preparation---GRS/study_material/management.md

 ## Cloud Deployment Manager
 - Allows you to specify all the resources needed for your application in a declarative format using yaml

+## Data Catalog
+- A fully managed and highly scalable data discovery and metadata management service
+- Single place to discover all data, asset across all project
+- Use cases - Search and tag data
+- Data Catalog will collect metadata automatically from several GCP sources.
+These sources include Cloud Storage, Cloud Bigtable, Google Sheets, BigQuery, and Cloud Pub/Sub.
+- In addition to native metadata, Data Catalog can collect custom  metadata through the use of tags

 ## Data transfer
 - Storage Transfer Service -